palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 We considered alternatives of reading the existing row and then adding the new columns, or using the CQL API, because the behaviour of INSERT IF NOT EXISTS for columns matches the semantics we want.
-However, both of these solutions were found to have unacceptable performance in benchmarking;
+However, both of these solutions were found to have unacceptable performance in benchmarking.

 We thus decided to extend the Thrift interface to add support for a multi-column put-unless-exists operation that has the semantics we want.
 This is different from CAS from an empty list, in that this succeeds as long as any of